NinjaRocks/MicroFx/README.md

 ## What is Application Framework?
 > An application framework is a software library that provides a fundamental structure to support the development of applications for a specific environment.
 An application framework acts as the skeletal support to build an application.
 The intention of designing application frameworks is to lessen the cross-cutting concerns faced during the development of applications.
 This is achieved through the use of code that can be shared across different modules of an application.

+ ### Advantages of using application framework are:
+> * The componentization of the framework allows developers to use it in a piece-by-piece fashion.
+This results in better allocation of developers based on their expertise, reduction in errors, and a lower cost of development.
+> * Code and design reusability helps in the usage of tested components, which increases the quality.
+> * Extensibility for customizing the framework to implement business requirements.
+> * Simplicity is achieved by the encapsulation feature, which helps control components access and provide data security.
+> * Better code maintenance because all the base code is centralized in a single location.
+> * In addition to the code, the predefined interactions between different classes form a template to reduce the development effort.
+This provides a better beginning for software development and aids in rapid application development.

 ### Cross cutting concerns
 Cross cutting concerns are requirements that are general and common across the application and not related to application's business logic.
 > Below are some cross cutting application concerns